health, safety, and instruction Q&A

 The requirement dictated that the plan must be submitted to the commonwealth.
 The district is not awaiting additional approvals and is actively planning for the coming school year based on the guidelines listed in the plan.

-Will students who vacation or travel to states listed on the commonwealth’s “quarantine list” be restricted from attending school or school activities in-person when they return to Pennsylvania?
+Will students who vacation or travel out of state be restricted from attending school or school activities in-person when they return to Pennsylvania?

 What is the maximum/minimum number of students in a given classroom?